MarcelRobeer/explabox/docs/source/index.rst

 .. image:: https://codecov.io/gh/MarcelRobeer/explabox/branch/main/graph/badge.svg?token=7XVEUE5PDM
    :target: https://codecov.io/gh/MarcelRobeer/explabox

+Developed to meet the practical machine learning (ML) auditing requirements of the Netherlands National Police, ``explabox`` is an open-source Python toolkit for the complete ML auditing lifecycle.
+It implements a standardized four-step workflow—``Explore``, ``Examine``, ``Explain``, and ``Expose``—to produce reproducible and holistic evaluations of text-based models.

-The ``explabox`` aims to support data scientists and machine learning (ML) engineers in explaining, testing and documenting AI/ML models, developed in-house or acquired externally.
-The ``explabox`` turns your **ingestibles** (AI/ML model and/or dataset) into **digestibles** (statistics, explanations or sensitivity insights)!
+The framework turns opaque models and data (**ingestibles**) into interpretable reports and visualizations (**digestibles**) tailored for diverse stakeholders, from developers and auditors to legal and ethical oversight bodies.
+It aids in explaining, testing and documenting AI/ML models, developed in-house or acquired externally.

 .. image:: https://github.com/MarcelRobeer/explabox/blob/main/img/ingestibles-to-digestibles.png?raw=true
    :alt: Ingestibles to digestibles
    :align: center

-The ``explabox`` can be used to:
+``explabox`` operationalizes the audit process through its standardized four-step workflow:

 - **Explore**\ : describe aspects of the model and data.
 - **Examine**\ : calculate quantitative metrics on how the model performs.
 - **Expose**\ : see model sensitivity to random inputs (\ *safety*\ ), test model generalizability (\e.g. sensitivity to typos; *robustness*\ ), and see the effect of adjustments of attributes in the inputs (e.g. swapping male pronouns for female pronouns; *fairness*\ ), for the dataset as a whole (\ *global*\ ) as well as for individual instances (\ *local*\ ).
 - **Explain**\ : use XAI methods for explaining the whole dataset (\ *global*\ ), model behavior on the dataset (\ *global*\ ), and specific predictions/decisions (\ *local*\ ).

-A number of experiments in the ``explabox`` can also be used to provide transparency and explanations to stakeholders, such as end-users or clients.
+A number of analyses in the ``explabox`` can also be used to provide transparency and explanations to stakeholders, such as end-users or clients.

 .. note::
     The ``explabox`` currently only supports natural language text as a modality.
 In the future, we intend to extend to other modalities.